cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games/dumping-digital-games.md

 - An SD card reader for your PC
 - A [homebrewed Wii U](https://wiiu.hacks.guide/) with Custom Firmware
 - Enough space on your PC for the game dump
-  - The largest Wii U games is around 17GB, however very few actually are that big
+  - The largest Wii U game is around 17GB, however very few actually are that big

 ## Downloads

-- The latest release of [FTPiiU](https://github.com/FIX94/ftpiiu/releases) (FTP server)
+- If you use Haxchi or CBHC, download the latest release of [FTPiiU](https://github.com/FIX94/ftpiiu/releases) (FTP server)
+- If you use Mocha CFW, download this modified release of [FTPiiU](/assets/files/ftpiiu_everywhere.elf) (FTP Server)
 - The latest release of [FileZilla](https://filezilla-project.org/download.php?show_all=1) (FTP Client)

 ## Preparations